acnn-team/acnn-team.github.io/getting-started/installation.md

 $ cmake --build build --target acnn
 ```

 The executables will be located in `torchdemo/build`.
-You may want to add this directory to your `$PATH`.
+You may consider adding the directory of the executable programs to your `$PATH`.

 ```console
 export PATH=$(pwd)/build:$PATH